OthankQ/100-days-of-code/r1-log.md

 ### R2D79

 Implemented code to pull out the saved data from Core Data and display it onto the table view.

+### R2D80

+Learned and implemented methods to update and delete data from Core Data to the todo list app.